SFDM: Robust Decomposition of Geometry and Reflectance for Realistic Face Rendering from Sparse-view Images

-\textbf{Reflectance template.} Apart from geometry attributes, we take into account reflectance attributes that are equally crucial, including diffuse and specular factors.
-Human faces tend to respond similarly to ambient light due to the shared underlying biological and structural properties, indicating the viability of creating a reflectance template as a prior for individual reconstruction under sparse-view images.
-In stage 1, our goal is to build a smooth template that implies the underlying common representation of human faces, rather than a detailed reconstruction.
-Therefore, we disregard the subsurface scattering effects in stage 1 and consider them in stage 2 for individual reconstruction.
+\textbf{Reflectance template.} Apart from geometry attributes, we also consider reflectance attributes, which are equally crucial and share similar features across human faces.
+Therefore, we aim to create a coarse but general template that captures the underlying common reflectance characteristics of human faces in Stage 1.

 To obtain the reflectance attributes, we approximate the Bidirectional Reflectance Distribution Function (BRDF) by the network that consists of a reflectance template $T_{\text{rfl}}$ and a BRDF offset network $F_{\text{ofs}}$.
 Similar to the geometry template, we leverage $T_{\text{rfl}}$ to fit the general facial BRDF for multiple individuals and then offset the BRDF value of the query points on each face model through $F_{\text{ofs}}$.
-We formulate the calculation of BRDF $\mathcal{B}(\mathbf{x})$ as follows:
+We formulate the calculation of BRDF $\mathcal{B}_{\text{st1}}(\mathbf{x})$ as follows:

 where the query points $\mathbf{x}$ in the observation space are deformed to the surface of the facial template through $F_{\text{dfm}}$, and $T_{\text{rfl}}$ return the corresponding BRDF attributes $\mathcal{B}(\mathbf{x})=[b_{\text{a}}(\mathbf{x}), b_{\text{s}}(\mathbf{x}), b_{\text{r}}(\mathbf{x})]\in\mathbb{R}^8$.
-Then we learn the offset amount of BRDF through $F_{\text{ofs}}$ to obtain the specific reflectance attributes for each individual.
-We introduce a reflectance latent code $\mathbf{z}_{\text{rfl}}\in\mathbb{R}^{128}$ related to identity to distinguish the different reflectance features possessed by different people.
-In addition, we adjust the offset using a weight parameter $w$.
-We apply a low weight, $w=0.05$, as we prefer to have the template network primarily learn the reflectance properties rather than relying heavily on the BRDF offset network.
-To simulate ambient light, we apply the spherical harmonics as in Eq.~\eqref{eq:sh} and integrate the lights as in~\cite{zheng2023neuface}.
+Subsequently, the specific reflectance attributes for each individual are determined by learning the BRDF offsets with $F_{\text{ofs}}$.
+To capture the unique reflectance characteristics associated with individual identities, we incorporate a reflectance latent code $\mathbf{z}_{\text{rfl}}\in\mathbb{R}^{128}$.
+Moreover, we adjust the offset using a weighting parameter $w$, setting it to a low value of $w=0.05$.
+This choice reflects our preference for the template network to primarily capture reflectance properties, minimizing dependence on the BRDF offset network.
+To simulate environment light, we apply the spherical harmonics as in Eq.~\eqref{eq:sh} and integrate the lights as in~\cite{zheng2023neuface}.